dlchamp/LetterkennyBot/README.md

 ## Description

-Now includes best of Season 10 and the first season of Shoresy A simple Discord bot written in Python using the Disnake wrapper for Discord.
-This bot will monitor channels for specific phrases and respond to them with over 70 quotes from the show.
+Covers all seasons of Letterkenny and released seasons of Shoresy A simple Discord bot written in Python using the Disnake wrapper for Discord.
+This bot will monitor channels for specific phrases and respond to them with over 70 quotes from the shows.

 If you don't wish to self host, you can always just [invite me to your server!](https://discord.com/api/oauth2/authorize?client_id=873640710480486451&permissions=109568&scope=bot%20applications.commands)